josh-auger/motion-monitor/README.md

   - For transform files: INPUT_DIR="./example_files/transformfiles/"

 To run the container, navigate to the motion-monitor directory and execute the run command bash script with a specified input filename.
-The file extension will trigger the correct input data read method (log file or directory of transform files).
+The file extension will trigger the correct data input method (log file or directory of transform files).
 - cd motion-monitor/
 - sh start_motion_monitor.sh [input filename]